Gageperrin/it-notes/computer-science/courses/computer-architecture-cs61c-fa20.md

 Bias (or Excess-N) is another method to represent signed numbers, where a fixed number, known as the "bias," is added to the actual number to keep all representations positive.
 For example, if the bias is 15 and the range is 5 bits, then the number zero is represented as 01111 (15 in binary), and the maximum positive value would be represented as 11110 (30 in binary, which is 15 + 15), while the maximum negative value starts from 00000 (which is -15 in this scheme).
 This method is less common in general-purpose computing but can be found in specific applications like floating-point number representations.

 Unsigned numbers, Two's complement, and Bias Representation are the most common ways for handling number representation today.

+## Lecture 3 - Introduction to C

+ENIAC was the first electronic general-purpose computer in 1946.
+It could multiply in 2.8ms but needed 2-3 days to program using patch cords and switches.

+EDSAC was the first general stored-program computer in 1949 which could hold numbers in memory.
+Bits are not just the numbers but the instructions on how to manipulate the numbers.

+### Great Idea #1 - Abstraction

+THe layers of computing:
+* High level language program - C
+* Compiled by an Assembly Language Program - RISC-V
+* Assembled by a Machine Language Program - RISC-V
+* Hardware architecture description - block diagram
+* Logic circuit description - circuit schematic diagram

+First developed in the early 1970s, C enabled the first operating system not written in assembly.
+UNIX became a portable OS (1973).

+### Compile vs. Interpret

+C compilers map C programs directly into architecture-specific machine code.
+For C, programs are first compiled from `.c` files to `.o` files then linking the `.o` files into executables.
+Assembling is hidden to the user.

+Compile advantages:
+* Makefiles require only modified files to recompiled, not every file
+* Excellent run-time performance

+Compile disadvantages:
+* Compiled files and executables are architecture-specific and depend on both processor type and the OS
+* Because of this, the executable must be rebuilt on each new system
+* The iteration cycle of change, compile, run can be slow during development.
+* Linking can introduce bottlenecks